tagtag

 What Sets Hach & Rose, LLP Apart

 Many other lawyers will borrow from lawsuit-funding entities to be able to front the costs of handling the personal injury case.
 This means that the firm is going into debt to handle your case.
-Unfortunately, this often makes them more motivated to settle your case for an amount that allows them to repay their loan, but ultimately might not be the maximum amount you’re entitled to.
+Unfortunately, this often makes them more motivated to settle your case for an amount that allows them to repay their loan but ultimately might not be the maximum amount you’re entitled to.

 Hach & Rose, LLP never does this.
 We don’t have to borrow money to handle personal injury cases.
 Our firm has the resources necessary to see cases through to a jury verdict if need be.
-We are committed to seeing the case through so that you get every last dollar you need and deserve for your injuries.
+We are committed to seeing the case through so you get every last dollar you need and deserve for your injuries.

 At Hach & Rose, LLP, we do not charge expense interests to our clients.
 We have the resources to handle personal injury cases ourselves and will not go into debt at your expense to handle your case.
-We will do everything we can to make sure you get what you need to pay your expenses and move forward with your life following the incident that caused your injury.
+We will do everything we can to ensure you get what you need to pay your expenses and move forward with your life following the incident that caused your injury.

 Our Reputation Speaks for Itself